GENERAL AUCTION CONDITIONS OF SALE AND RULES OF AUCTION

 Invoicing & Payments

-- All invoicing for any successful bids will be finalised by 12h00 noon on the day following the closing of the auction.
+- All invoicing for any successful bids will be finalised on the day of the closing of the auction.

 - Information regarding the bidder’s commission, paperwork processing fees and cash deposit fees will be made available by notices on advertising material, our website, the catalogue or shall be announced prior to the commencement of the auction by the Auctioneer.